Solitaire (Neil Sedaka song): Different version of the lyrics

 There are significant differences between the lyrics in the Neil Sedaka, Andy Williams and Carpenters versions.
-Williams makes the lyrics personal, perhaps reflecting his then current separation from his wife, while the Carpenters take some of the Andy Williams changes but elsewhere keep Phil Cody's original lyrics.
+Andy Williams asked Philip Cody to rewrite the lyrics and make them more personal, perhaps reflecting his then current separation from his wife, while the Carpenters took some of the Andy Williams changes but elsewhere kept Phil Cody's original lyrics.
+Cody has said he now prefers the Carpenters version.